kosmoflips/pocchong/readme.md

 ## file structure

- - [axon] db, image, other binary stuff
+ - [binary] binary stuff NOT saved on github
-	 - Note things in this folder are mostly binary and are synced to OneDrive only
+   - database file, backups
+   - old theme css archives
+   - non-used smiley files
  - [cgi-bin] not in use but still keep it as a tradition
- - [dendron]
-	 - [deco] css/js stuff
+ - [deco]
-	 - [static] individual static pages (indexed)
-	 - [static2] individual static pages (self-use, not indexed)
+   - css
+   - images for css
+   - javascripts
-	 - independent sub-sites
+- [image_files]
+   - image files embeded into posts, in webp format to save space
+   - large/HD files should be uploaded to OneDrive and get the share link from there
- - [nerv] core php stuff
+- [nerv] core php
+- [pages] static pages

 ## notes